Larry Rubin

-Larry Rubin (born August 31, 1974) is an American-Mexican businessman and political activist who has lived in both Mexico and the United States.
-He is the President and Chairman of the Board of The American Society, represents the United States Republican Party, and writes as a columnist for Reforma, CNN Expansión and Forbes.
+Larry Rubin (born August 31, 1974) is a Mexican–American businessman and political activist who has lived in both Mexico and Houston.
+He is the President and Chairman of the Board of The American Society and has led Republican expatriate organizing efforts.

 Early life and education

 Born Larry David Rubin, he was raised between Mexico City and Houston.
 His father was from Cleveland, Ohio, and his mother is from Mexico.
 They both worked in the travel industry.

 Rubin completed his studies through high school at the American School before obtaining a degree in business administration at Anahuac University.
 Rubin then went to obtain his Masters in Business Administration (Executive MBA) degree from the Jones School of Business from Rice University.
 There he was the recipient of the M.A.
 Wright Award selected by members of the graduating class for the student who best models leadership, exemplary service and significant contributions to the Jones Graduate School of Business.
 He has three doctorates "Honoris Causa".

 While attending secondary school, Rubin worked as a sales distributor for Amway Corporation and had a network of 1,000 distributors.